 Nothing says fall like the Scarecrow Jubilee at ICG!
-Mark your calendars for Saturday October 19th, 2019 to celebrate the harvest with scarecrow making, pumpkin carving, apple tasting, and so much more.
+Mark your calendars for Saturday, October 19th, 2019 from 1-4 pm to celebrate the harvest with scarecrow making, pumpkin carving, apple tasting, and so much more.
 This family-friendly event is open to all and is always held, whether rain or shine.
 This event is an ICG seasonal favorite.

 A hearty thank you to our perennial sponsor, Cayuga Landscape, who makes Scarecrow Jubilee possible!